-6. Interpretive Narrative: 14%
+6. Interpretive Narrative: 10%

 Think about a specific aspect of your life or part of your identity that is significant to your development.
 Choose one of the theories of development and apply it to this aspect of your own developmental journey in a creative way: a short story, a poem, or piece of artwork that you create.
 Accompany your interpretive narrative with a 1-2 page explanation of it.
-Interpretive narrative is due by the last day of class.
+Interpretive narrative is due after the day of class on a mutually agreed-upon date.